dendronhq/handbook/notes/handbook.sop.weekly-planning.md

 #### Weekly Goals
 1. Create a task note for each weekly goal ^ln5zq9jphkjb
       - NOTE: Even if there is an existing task note, create a new one specific to the weekly goal relating to the task
-1. Every task note associated with a goal should be tagged with #kind.goal
+1. Tag each note with #kind.goal
 1. Add a due date for sometime before the next weekly planning (Tuesday of next week)
 1. Ensure the PR link is updated in the fm (where applicable)
 1. Export task to airtable